apatheia-org/.github/profile/README.md

 ## Get Involved

 Interested in joining us on our mission?
 We're always looking for passionate individuals to join our team.
 Whether you're a seasoned developer, a Kademlia specialist, or just someone who's interested in the future of the internet, we'd love to have your help on our tasks.
-Feel free to assign any ticket labelled with `first-task` [here](https://github.com/orgs/apatheia-org/projects/2), and then, start its development.
+Feel free to assign any ticket labelled with `good first issue` [here](https://github.com/orgs/apatheia-org/projects/2/views/2), and then, start its development.
 If any clarification input is necessary please tag [@adrianobrito](https://github.com/adrianobrito) a github issue's comment.

 ---